Scarter668/Chess/Readme.md

-# This is my chesss
+# This is my chess
+# I took about two months to code it in C++
+# And it is totally visual